4th WSC Registration Now Open! August 30th 2026

 Registration

-Registration for the World Spelling Championship opens at least 2 months prior to the competition, and will close one day before the scheduled date of the Group Phase corresponding to the speller’s age bracket.
+Registration for the World Spelling Championship opens at least 2 months prior to the competition, and will close one day before the scheduled date of the event.

 Availability of registration is completely unrestricted, with no distinctions on the basis of age, grade level, or any other consideration.